sainikhith/sainikhith.github.io/_posts/2024-01-08-Predicting-Customer-Loyalty-With-ML.md

 ```

 <br>
+##### Outliers
-##### OutliersThe ability of a Linear Regression model to generalise well across *all* data can be hampered if there are outliers present.
+The ability of a Linear Regression model to generalise well across *all* data can be hampered if there are outliers present in the input data.
 There is no right or wrong way to deal with outliers, but it is always something worth very careful consideration - just because a value is high or low, does not necessarily mean it should not be there!

 In this code section, we use **.describe()** from Pandas to investigate the spread of values for each of our predictors.
 The results of this can be seen in the table below.